 Joanne over 9 years ago

 Don't underestimate climbing Mt Kinabalu - it's a serious undertaking not a casual jaunt.
 I'd second the diving, it's what Sabah is known for.
 Since you are already there, you could pop down to Sarawak ...
-Loads to do there too: Mulu National Park among many other highlights. about 8 years ago
+Loads to do there too: Mulu National Park among many other highlights. over 8 years ago

 If you want to try and see Orangutans in the wild, check out Uncle Tan Wildlife Adventures.
 Did it a couple years ago and saw 2 wild orangutans and a ton of other wildlife.
 A lot of fun, a LOT of wildlife but a very rugged jungle tour so if you are not into roughing it, I wouldn't recommend it.
 You do get shared cabanas with a mattress and mosquito net but that's about it.
 No running water and no electricity.
-The food was surprisingly very good. about 8 years ago
+The food was surprisingly very good. over 8 years ago